-What Is Pediatric Growth Disorder?
+What are Pediatric Growth Disorders?

-If your child is shorter than other children of the same age and gender or is growing too fast, it could be due to a growth disorder.
+If your child is shorter than other children of the same age and gender or is growing too fast, it could be due to growth disorders.
 Your regular doctor can tell you if your child is short or tall for his/her age by plotting the height and weight on the growth chart.